 The dates and times of FSG session will be announced within the first few weeks of class.
-The FSG sessions are being run online, and again, more details will follow on this.

--Attendance and participation in 4 or more FSG sessions will be given 4% credit. -Attendance and participation in 2-4 FSG sessions will be given 2% credit. -Attendance and participation in 1 FSG session will be given 1% credit.
+- -Attendance and participation in 4 or more FSG sessions will be given 4% credit. - -Attendance and participation in 2-4 FSG sessions will be given 2% credit. - -Attendance and participation in 1 FSG session will be given 1% credit.